dilip001/automated-survey-servlets/README.md

 1. Configure Twilio to call your webhooks.

-   You will need to configure Twilio to call your application when SMS and calls are received.
+   You will need to configure Twilio to call your application when SMSs and calls are received.

    You will need to provision at least one Twilio number with SMS and voice capabilities so the application's users can trigger the survey.
 You can buy a number [right